gtiosclub/gtios.club/tutorials/guess-the-number/part2.md

 ---
+layout: tutorial_pages
+part: 2
-title: Part 2 - Setting up your View
+title: Setting Up Your View
-permalink: guess-the-number-part2.html
+permalink: /guess-the-number-part-2/
-sidebar: tutorials
 ---

 **Interface builder** is Xcode's GUI editor.
 For most projects, the interface is contained in the `Main.storyboard` file.
 Open it up